A Time for Singing [Kritzerland]

 It wasn't the worst show of the season; Pousse Café, Duke Ellington's transformation of "The Blue Angel" to New Orleans, is a legendary flop.
 But A Time for Singing was unanimously panned by the critics.
 The Times called it "insipid," while the Post said the show "lay under a pall of heavy dullness," and the Journal complained of an "overlay of banality," noting that the authors had taken this vigorous tale of Welsh coalminers and seemed to place it "somewhere between Brooklyn and the Ozarks."
 The show opened at the Broadway—sandwiched between the openings of the cheerier It's a Bird...It's a Plane...It's Superman and Mame—and closed after five empty weeks.

+Even so, parts of the score are pleasing, much is interesting, and it is professionally outfitted by orchestrator Don Walker.
+There are certainly plenty of full-voiced vocals, and that counts for something.
 The show was based on a popular 1939 novel, Richard Llewellyn's "How Green Was My Valley."
 This was in 1941 turned into a beloved Hollywood classic of the same title; it took that year's Best Picture Oscar against such contenders as "Citizen Kane" and "The Maltese Falcon."
 Thus, this was a case of a musical based on an honored and well-remembered property, which can be a double-edged sword.
 In this case, the first string critics all seemed to go in ready to cry once more at this tale of coal miners facing a strike capped by a mining disaster.
 They were familiar enough with the property to point out changes in the narrative, and uniformly disappointed by what they saw as mundane, formula writing.

-One wonders what the authors and their producer—Alexander H. Cohen—were thinking.
+One wonders what the authors and their producer— Alexander H. Cohen—were thinking.
 Gerald Freedman had thus far directed only one Broadway musical, the unsuccessful Gay Life in 1961; he had never written book or lyrics for a Broadway musical.
 Broadway has had at least a couple of accomplished librettist/lyricist/directors, namely Coward and Cohan, but they were special talents.
 Hammerstein was capable of filling three hats, yes, and Harburg tried it once with negligible results.
 But Gerald Freedman?

 One can only guess that they were hoping for a name director, presumably Jerome Robbins.
 (Freedman was assistant director to Robbins on Bells Are Ringing, West Side Story and Gypsy.)
 Perhaps Robbins strung them along until such time as they had no choice but to go ahead with the only director they could get.
 This is mere conjecture, but there must have been some compelling reason for Cohen and his investors to entrust the enterprise to a novice.
 And who knows, Freedman might have done a better job as director if he wasn't busy trying to rewrite the book and lyrics.
 (Let us add that Freedman did a memorable and masterful job as director of the 1976 musical, The Robber Bridegroom.)
 Gower Champion was called in during the tryout to doctor A Time for Singing, but the patient needed more than a few bandages.